A Sustainable Design System That Balances Consistency and Flexibility

 - Tertiary Group: Things that eventually needed to be accounted for, but could perhaps wait for a phase two rollout

 This priority-driven approach enabled strategists, designers, and developers from Lullabot and Pantheon to work together in an agile fashion.
 Our team could run with high-priority items while Pantheon’s team worked on covering all the others.
-Together, we created and implement a new website on time that made us all proud.
+Together, we created and implemented a new website on time that made us all proud.

 A Pantheon Site That’s as Fast as the Pantheon Platform